natashamathur/cryptic/README.md

 This key is then used to make a secret box, which is an example of symmetric key encryption.
 The box can only be opened and interpreted by someone who has the right key.
-The next step is to go through the message in chunks and repeatedly use the box to encode each chunk.
+The next step is to go through the message in chunks and repeatedly use the box to encode.
 Each chunk is 1000 characters.
 This uniformity is necessary to enable decryption.
 Every time the box is called a new random nonce is generated.
-Therefore the encoded text, the authentication information, and the nonce size are all printed to the output file.
+The encoded text, the authentication information, and the nonce size are all printed to the output file.

 When the file it to be decrypted the user is once again prompted to enter